alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/standard-content-types/index.md

 ---
 layout: landing-page
-sectionKey: Publish, update or retire content
+sectionKey: Publish update retire content
 eleventyNavigation:
-  parent: Publish, update or retire content
+  parent: Publish update retire content
   order: 2
 title: Standard content types
 description: Learn how to publish and edit common content types, such as detailed guides, publications and new articles.
 lastUpdated:
 ---
-While different content types have different purposes, some content types on GOV.UK have similar processes for how you'll add, update or retire them.
+Some content types on GOV.UK have similar processes for how you'll create, update or retire them.
 These 'standard' types are:

-- Calls for evidence
+- calls for evidence
-- Case studies
+- case studies
-- Consultation
+- consultations
-- Document collections
+- detailed guides
-- Fatality notices
+- document collections
-- Detailed guides
+- fatality notices
-- News articles
+- news articles
-- Publications
+- publications
-- Speeches
+- speeches
-- Statistical data sets
+- statistical data sets
-- Statistics
+- statistics
-- Worldwide pages
+- worldwide pages

 This section of guidance covers these content types, as well as the common processes for:

-- reviewing content that's been sent for '2nd eyes'
+- reviewing content that's been sent for '2nd eyes' (2i)
 - publishing content
-- 'retiring' - either withdrawing or unpublishing - content
+- 'retiring' content - either withdrawing or unpublishing